AMD Instinct MI300X workload optimization

 /path/to/model --dtype float16 -tp 2 --port 8001 &

-Choose different attention backends#
+Choose an attention backend#

 • Triton Flash Attention - For benchmarking, run vLLM scripts at least once as a warm-up step so Triton can perform auto-tuning before collecting benchmarking numbers.
 This is the default setting.